JaviMaciasG/PhD-TFM-TFG-LatexTemplate/Config/DEGREE_REGISTRY_COMPATIBILITY.md

 The inactive registry was checked against the legacy conditionals in `Config/postamble.tex`, the routing in `Book/cover/cover.tex` and `Book/cover/backpage.tex`, and the filename mappings in `Config/worktypes.txt`.

-- All 26 identifiers implemented by the legacy TeX conditionals are represented in the registry.
+- All 26 identifiers implemented by the legacy UAH/UPM/GEINTRA TeX conditionals are represented in the registry.
-- `GSI` is the only additional registry identifier and is an intentional compatibility restoration.
+- `GSI` is an intentional compatibility restoration, and `ITIURJC` is an imported URJC integration.
 - Degree names and language-dependent full work-type names match the legacy definitions except for the approved `GMC` correction.
 - Canonical work types match `Config/worktypes.txt`; the three intentional changes from the legacy TeX values are `PHDUAH` and `PHDUPM` to `PhD`, and `GEINTRARR` to `RR`.
 - The eight specialised wrapped names match the legacy definitions, while the remaining degrees receive the approved fallback values.